redux-saga/redux-saga/README.md

 # redux-saga
-Exploration of an alternative side effect model for Redux applications
+Exploration of an alternative side effect model for Redux applications.

-For now, this is mostly a Proof Of Concept; for more infos see [this discussion](https://github.com/paldepind/functional-frontend-architecture/issues/20#issuecomment-160344891)

 Instead of dispatching thunks which get handled by the redux-thunk middleware.
 You create *Sagas* (not sure if the term applies correctly)